MrPrattASH/Game_Design_In_Construct_3/module_3_flapping_bird_booleans/README.md

 As with the last module, you don't need to change anything in the yellow code-group, only the green code.

 ## 1. Creating a FoodSprite & Optimizing Artwork for your Game
+In this tutorial, you'll be using a pre-made game as a base and building on top of it.
+In the construct editor, please open the corresponding module's construct folder. **Note** All yellow code-groups you will not need to edit.
+They provide base functionality, and are not necessary to modify.

 We first need to create our powerup, and all associated instance variables.